-Ford pardon again Professor Richard Jaarsma's condemnation of John Byrne's "Ford Pardon Raises Campus Outcry", seems to me to be full of "ad hominem" statements that is, attacking one's opponent rather than dealing with the subiect under discussion.
-He tells us that Byrne inter-viewed only the "predictable" viewed only the predictable iliberal-left professors and said that he exhibits the "characteristic predilection of the campus left-liberal..."
+Professor Richard Jaarsma's condemnation of John Byrne's Ford Pardon Raises Campus Outcry", seems to me to be full of "ad hominem" statements that is, attacking one's opponent rather than dealing with the subject under discussion.
+He tells us that Byrne inter-viewed only the "predictable" liberal-left professors and said that he exhibits the "characteristic predilection of the campus left-liberal..."
 First Professor Jaarsma ought to stop using that Agnewistic hyphenated alliteration.
-Professor Jaarsma is well aware of the long political-historical battles tween the liberals and the left. are constitutionally psychologically, and ideologically separate entities.
-The fact that members of the left supporting the same issues as liberals does not make us political pals.
-The liberals from the 18th century to the present, have almost universally sup-ported private proper-ty,capitalism, imperialism, anti-left tactics, elitism, and racial segregation.
-In fact, in the turmoil over parking, crowded classes, and the weather, the students in my voted overwhelmingly against the Ford Pardon of Nix- Also, Professor Jaarsma is well aware of the students at WPC.
-Nearly all students come from middle-class homes where the parents are strongly ervative, religious, and conformist.
+Professor Jaarsma is well aware of the long political-historical battles between the liberals and the left.
+They are constitutionally, psychologically, and ideologically separate entities.
+The fact that members of the left (such as myself) often are found supporting the same issues as liberals does not make us political pals.
+The liberals from the 18th century to the present, have almost universally sup-ported private proper-ty, capitalism, imperialism, antileft tactics, elitism, and racial segregation.
+In fact, in the turmoil over parking, crowded classes, and the weather, the students in my dasses voted overwhelmingly against the Ford Pardon of Nix- Also, Professor Jaarsma is well aware of the students at WPC.
+Nearly all students come from lower middle-class homes, where the parents are strongly conservative, religious, and con-formist.
 We know that the majority of WPC students are not very "radical" in their politicaleconomic or social viewpoints.
-They will be graduated, and they will become part of the lower strata of semi-professions and business managements.
-Because they will move up the social ladder a tiny step, they will probably support the conventions of the nation.
-No professor, tions or the nation.
-No processor, left, liberal, conservative, or reactionary; will play much of a part in altering this pre-determined economic and social structure.

-By the same logic, pardons, Watergate, revelations Rockefellers, Wallaces, and liberals cantake all the polls they want, and it will never reflect the tic society.
-I would say that Profess Jaarsma had a "hidden agend in his sputterings about Bying in his sputterings about bridge editorial.
-I wonder what it was T.M.
-Romaste History Departmen Gas pain Fritar Reacon:
+They will be graduated, and they will become part of the lowe strata of semi-professions and business managements.
+Because they will move up the social ladder a tiny step, they will probably support the conven-tions of the nation.
+No professor, left, liberal, conservative, or reactionary; will play much of a part in altering this pre-deter-mined economic and social structure.
+By the same logic, pardons, Watergate, revelations, Rockefellers, Wallaces, and liberals cantake all the polls they want, and it will never reflect the actual" realities in this pluralisl would say that Professor Jaarsma had a "hidden agenda" in his sputterings about Byrne's editorial.
+I wonder what it was?
+T.M.
+Rpmaster History Department Gas pains Editor Beacon: